-The Office of University Academic Services (UAS) provides academic advising and a variety of enrollment services to several groups of students, including those admitted to OSU through the Alternative Admission Program, students regularly admitted by the Academic Review Committee, probationary students enrolled through the University Academic Assessment Program, undecided and probation transfer students, students who wish to explore a Bachelor of University Studies degree, and concurrent high school students.
+The Office of University Academic Services (UAS) provides academic advising and a variety of enrollment services to any student needing assistance and to various groups of students, including those admitted to OSU through the Alternative Admission Program, students regularly admitted by the Academic Review Committee, probationary students and those unable to declare their major, undecided transfer students, students who wish to explore a Bachelor of University Studies degree, and concurrent high school students.
 UAS also provides free tutoring to all students across campus.
-The overall goal of UAS is to provide personal attention and assistance to students as they adjust to OSU and explore their various academic options.
-Students may contact the UAS office at (405) 744-5333 in 214 Student Union, or visit the Web site at http://uas2.okstate.edu for more information.
+The overall goal of UAS is to retain students by providing personal attention and assistance as they adjust to OSU and explore their academic options.
+Students may contact the UAS office at (405) 744-5333 in 214 Student Union, or visit the website at uas.okstate.edu for more information.